box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 >Also the date is automatically populated with the current date.

-Bu what if we want to pre-populate the name?
+But what if we want to pre-populate the name?

 ## Pre-populate the signature attributes
 Go back to the template design and add an id to the name field, like so: